hasalams/IndoorPOI/README.md

-# IndoorPOI
-Indoor Points of Interest
+# Indoor Points of Interest (POI)

-Extracting Indoor Points of Interests based on WiFi similarity scores
+Points of Interest for a smartphone user is extracted using GPS data when the user is in an outdoor environment.
+When the user enters an indoor environment GPS singal quality is poor and hence, identifying indoor points of interests becomes a challege.

+Therefore, we propose a technique to extracting indoor points of interests based on surrounding WiFi access point (AP) information.
+We utilize a smartphone applicaition to scan the surrrounding WiFi AP information such as MAC address and respective RSSI for each AP.